etd530/Hysplit_R_interface/README.md

 in order to use it.
 In addition, there are a number of R depenencies that will be required and, to ensure compatibility **it is recommended to use R 4.1.2**.

 Therefore, it is recommended to first **install R 4.1.2 and HYSPLIT**.
 Then, **clone this repository** using `git` and open the R Project.
 The R `renv` package will automatically install itself.
 After it has finished, all other dependencies can be installed by **running `renv::restore()` in the R console**.
+You also need to open the code and change the following:
+- Change the shebang so that it points to you local installation of R 4.1.2.
-Lastly, you will need to open the code and change the first variable (line 728) so that it species the path to your local installation of HYSPLIT.
+- Change the first variable (`hy_path`) so that it specifies the path to your local installation of HYSPLIT.

 <a name="running"/>